-Historian and author Kaye Dragicevich has been extensively researching the far north of New Zealand, the area where a large number of pioneering families came from Croatia in search of a better life over 100 years ago.
+Historian and author Kaye Dragicevich has extensively researched the far north of New Zealand, the area where a large number of pioneering families came from Croatia in search of a better life over 100 years ago.

 Her book, titled Pioneer Dalmatian Settlers of the Far North, took four years to complete and features 200 interesting stories of families who arrived in New Zealand’s gumfield area in the far north from Croatia.
 It also includes 900 historical photographs.

-This is the story of the Babich (Babic) family.
+This is the story of the Babić (later Babich) family.

 With no school in the area, many people including Josip’s parents were illiterate.
 His mother had lived a typical peasant girl’s life, looking after sheep, goats and grapes.